Micrified/Dominos-Explorer/README.md

 ## Using the Pizza-Voucher-Explorer (Netherlands)

-There are never any fucking codes when you need them.
+There are never any codes when you need them.
 I've had enough.
 From now on, the Dominos-Voucher-Explorer(TM) will do the job of finding those elusive dominos codes.

 To use this tool, you're going to need to know